Contact National Injury Help’s experienced Spokane Valley dog bite lawyer today to understand your rights and seek the compensation you deserve!

 Liability and Negligence in Dog Bite Cases

-Although Washington’s strict liability law simplifies many claims, some situations involve additional negligence layers.
+Although Washington’s strict liability law simplifies many claims, some situations involve additional layers of negligence.
 When owners or third parties fail to act responsibly, liability may extend beyond dog owners.

 Owner Negligence and Uncontrolled Dogs